 (#5606)NOTE 2—Examples of operating parameters that are selected at the MLD level (i.e., not independently selected by affiliated STAs) are the listen interval (see 35.3.11.6 (Operation for MLD listen interval)) and the WNM sleep interval (see 11.2.3.1 (General)).

+(#6967)TSF timers of all APs affiliated with an AP MLD or an NSTR mobile AP MLD shall be synchronized to a common clock.

-Straw Poll: Do you support to incorporate the proposed draft text in this document 11-21/1210r1 to the next revision of TGbe Draft?
+Straw Poll: Do you support to incorporate the proposed draft text in this document 11-21/1210r3 to the next revision of TGbe Draft?